The Utilization Review Process and The Utilization Review Committee

 - present the Utilization Review Form to the appropriate RII division chiefs and request sponsorship of your proposal

-- submit the protocol to the protocol review secretary (currently Martha Gonzales (firstname.lastname@example.org), 567-8191 in room 2.606 McDermott Building)
+- submit the protocol to the protocol review secretary (currently Debbie Espinoza (firstname.lastname@example.org), 567-8115 in room 1.944 McDermott Building)

-- the proposal is presented by the principal investigator at the Utilization Review Committee meeting (3rd Thursday of every month at 1:00 p.m.)
+- the proposal is presented by the principal investigator at the Utilization Review Committee meeting (3rd Thursday of every month at 1:30 p.m. or on as needed basis)

 - get the protocol approved by other committees such as the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), and radiation safety